randombishop/wika_etl/README.md

 You should see a GraphQL playground and can try to query with the following code to check if a block was indexed in the database.

+Note that GraphQL is only connected to the data in Postgres.

 ````graphql
 {
   query{